Chat with us, powered by LiveChat

 • Developing 21st century skills, such as digital literacy

-• Everybody gets to complete a professional placement in a business that aligns to their preferred industry
+• Every degree student gets to complete a professional placement in a business that aligns with the industry they’re interested in.

-• An emphasis on professionalism which includes: interview preparation, wearing business attire in class, setting up LinkedIn profiles, access to the Career Hub, mentoring from high achieving students and alumni, working with your Work Integrated Learning facilitator on your CV
+• An emphasis on professionalism which includes: interview and resume preparation, wearing business attire in class, setting up LinkedIn profiles, access to our Careers Hub, and mentorship from high-achieving students and alumni.

-In your final year, you will have the opportunity to participate in a ‘capstone’ subject to test your abilities in addressing contemporary issues or problems in the area in which you may forge a career.
+In your final year, you will have the opportunity to participate in the Capstone subject which will test your abilities in addressing contemporary issues or problems in the career or industry you’re working toward.

 There is no better preparation to steer your own destiny in any sector of the business arena than with a Bachelor of Business (Entrepreneurship and Innovation).